The COVID-19 pandemic has resulted in a host of local closures, cancellations, and postponements of activities in the Battlefords.

-All classes in Saskatchewan from pre-K to Grade 12 are suspended indefinitely effective March 20.
-Teachers, school administrators and support staff in Living Sky and Light of Christ Catholic school divisions are on "pause" until March 27.
+All classes in Saskatchewan from pre-K to Grade 12 were suspended indefinitely March 20.
+Teachers, school administrators and support staff in Living Sky and Light of Christ Catholic school divisions are on “pause” until March 27.

 The Lloydminster-based office for Rosemarie Falk, MP for Battlefords-Lloydminster is not accepting in-person meetings; her team continues to be available by email at firstname.lastname@example.org, and by telephone at 306-825-5005.

 The Battlefords Humane Society is limiting access to the animal shelter for the protection of staff and the public.
 Access will be limited to adoption clients, intake customers and scheduled volunteers.

 All SARCAN Recycling locations across Saskatchewan, including North Battlefordhave closed as of Saturday March 21.
 A re-open date has been announced of June 15.

 Latest update for the Boys and Girls Club of the Battlefords: they continues to remain closed to the general public due to the ongoing COVID-19 pandemic.
 Office staff continue to come into the office to serve the public via telephone and email.
 Their Pandemic Support Service is still available to all registered members to provide essential items such as bagged snacks and bagged meals on a take out basis.